- WHAT KIND OF PERSONAL INFORMATION DOES RED COLLECT?

-HOW CAN YOU ACCESS, AMEND OR TAKE BACK THE PERSONAL DATA THAT YOU HAVE GIVEN TO RED?
+HOW CAN YOU ACCESS, AMEND OR REMOVE THE PERSONAL DATA THAT YOU HAVE GIVEN TO RED?

 One of the GDPR's main objectives is to protect and clarify the rights of EU citizens and individuals in the EU with regards to data privacy.
-This means that you retain various rights in respect of your data, even once you have given it to us.
+After the United Kingdom’s departure from the EU in 2020, this has now formed part of the Data Protection Act 2018 and the following still applies.
+You retain various rights in respect of your data, even once you have given it to us.
 These are described in more detail below.

 To get in touch about these rights, please contact us.
 We will use our best endeavours to deal with your request without undue delay, and in any event within one month (subject to any extensions to which we are lawfully entitled).
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.

 Right to object: this right enables you to object to RED processing your personal data where RED does so for one of the following four reasons: (i) RED’s legitimate interests; (ii) to enable RED to perform a task in the public interest or exercise official authority; (iii) to send you direct marketing materials; and (iv) for scientific, historical, research, or statistical purposes.